lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Binary Heaps

-The **heap property** states that the key stored in each node is either greater than or equal to or less than or equal to the keys in the node's children, according to some total order.
+The **heap property** states that the key stored in each node is more extreme (greater or less than) or equal to the keys in the node's children.
 A **min-heap** is a complete binary tree (filled other than the rightmost elements on the last level) where each node is smaller than its children.
 The root, therefore, is the minimum element in the tree.
 The converse ordering holds for a **max-heap**.
 We have two main operations on a heap:

 -   **insert(x)**: When we insert into a min-heap, we always start by inserting the element at the bottom.
 We insert at the rightmost spot